sndrummer/White-Box-Testing/README-HW5-Whitebox.md

     - Insert one item, size is now greater than zero, then call toArray(), hits every branch.

-2.  insert() Input Options for full branch coverage:
+2.  insert(int x) Input Options for full branch coverage:
     - Insert a high x and a low x (8 then 5)
     - new Set insert two equal values for x (0 and 0)
     - new Set, insert a low value of x and then a higher (0 then 1), now all branches are covered.

-3.  member() Input Options for full branch coverage:
+3.  member(int x) Input Options for full branch coverage:
     - An element of a is > than x (an element of a that is indexed before an element > x can't be equal to x)
     - An element of a is equal to x where a previously indexed element of a is not > x
     - An element of a is less than x